 Returning to work

-Once their maternity leave has ended, the employee's right to return to the same job depends on how much leave they've taken.
+Once your employee's maternity leave has ended, their right to return to the same job depends on how much leave they've taken.

 They've taken up to 26 weeks' maternity leave

 They have the right to return to the same job.

 They've taken more than 26 weeks' maternity leave

 They have the right to return to the same job unless you have a genuine reason to offer them an alternative.

 This right applies even if someone else is doing that person's job well while they're on maternity leave.

 If there's no alternative but to offer them a different job, the job must be suitable, appropriate and on the same terms.
 For example, it must have the same: